Online account for individuals – frequently asked questions

 General

-How can I update my email and mailing address? (updated September 13, 2022)
+How can I update my email and mailing address? (updated Sept.
+13, 2022)

 Through the Profile Page within your online account, you can update your email address and opt-out/in for paper notice preferences.
 To change/update your mailing address, you can submit Form 8822 PDF by mail or get more information on address changes.

-Can an IRS Customer Service Representative access my online account?
+Can an IRS customer service representative access my online account?

-IRS Customer Service Representatives can't access your online account.
+IRS customer service representatives can't access your online account.
 They also don't have the same view as what is shown in online account.

 Where can I find information about filing a tax return or answers to tax law questions?